Scallop population naturally falling, worrying some in Citrus County

 CITRUS COUNTY, Fla.
-(WFLA) – Bay scallop season is officially underway in Citrus and Hernando counties and begins Friday in Pasco.
+(WFLA) – Bay scallop season is officially underway in Citrus, Hernando and Pasco counties.

-However, many across social media have noticed while scalloping, there just doesn’t seem to be as many of the shellfish in Tampa Bay area seagrass beds.

 Numbers released by the Florida Fish and Wildlife Conservation Commission support that.